gnames/bhlindex/bhlindex/README.md

     `BHL_DIR`
     : root of BHL directory that contains `$BHL_DIR`/ocr/bhl1, `$BHL_DIR`/ocr/bhl2 etc.

+    `PREF_SOURCES`
+    : IDs of data sources from http://resolver.globalnames.org/data_sources.
+      They have to be a list of integers separated by comma, for example ``PREF_SOURCES=1,2,3``

       The variable with the values for development environment can be found at [.env.dev file][env].
 To export the variables into bash or zsh: